xwp/wp-dependency-minification/readme.txt

 together and styles with the same media (e.g. `print`) get minified together.
 Minification is done via WP-Cron in order to prevent race conditions and to ensure that the minification process does not slow down page responses.

+This is a reincarnation and rewrite of the [Optimize Scripts](http://wordpress.org/plugins/optimize-scripts/) plugin, which this plugin now supersedes.

 Features:

  * Minified sources are stored in the WP Options table so no special filesystem access is required.